Advertisement

 For most people, checking every 2–4 weeks is enough.
 Body fat doesn't change meaningfully from day to day, and checking too often can make you obsess over normal fluctuations instead of long-term trends.

 This calculator works in kg and cm, but you can easily convert.
-For weight, divide pounds by 2.205 to get kg.
-For height, multiply inches by 2.54 to get cm.
+Divide pounds by 2.205 to get kg.
+Multiply inches by 2.54 to get cm.
 You can also use our cm to inches converter if you prefer working in imperial units.

 Not necessarily.
 Very low body fat can affect hormones, mood, sleep, menstrual cycles (in women), and overall health.
 The goal is not the lowest number possible — it's a healthy, sustainable range that supports your lifestyle and goals.